10 Best Lightweight Desktop Environment for Arch Linux

 How to install XFCE on Arch?
 Open a terminal and type: $ sudo apt install xfce4

-i3wm, otherwise known as i3, is another well-known desktop environment that is compatible with Arch.
-It is lightweight but still stylish, making it pleasing to the eyes.
+i3wm, otherwise known as i3, is another well-known desktop environment available for linux that is compatible with Arch.
+It is one of the lightest but still stylish, making it pleasing to the eyes.
 It’s similar to XFCE in the sense that both focus more on being minimalistic to maintain productivity.
 This makes i3wm another suitable option for users with older hardware.
 However, i3wm isn’t that great for beginners because there aren’t any options to resize the buttons or edges on your desktop.

 How to install i3wm on Arch?
 Click this to know how.